Skip to content ↓

 • Reading with teachers within English;

-• Dyslexia Gold is used to identify and target students with a dyslexia diagnosis or with dyslexic traits;
+• Literacy Gold is used to identify and target students with a dyslexia diagnosis or with dyslexic traits;

-• Implement reading interventions: Reading Programme with adult volunteers; Reading Buddy Programme twice a week; Tutor Reading Programme - CPD for whole staff re: reading; Support for subject teachers - barriers explained, support provided;
+• Implement reading interventions: Reading Programme with adult volunteers; Tutor Reading Programme - CPD for whole staff re: reading; Support for subject teachers - barriers explained, support provided;

 • Tutoring with The Lightning Squad.